Sue Johnston: Early life

 Johnston was born on 7 December 1943 in Warrington and grew up in Prescot, both then in Lancashire.

-After working in the glass industry and as a Higher Grade tax inspector, when her boyfriend was one of the pop group The Swinging Blue Jeans, Johnston worked for Brian Epstein.
+After working in the glass industry and as a Higher Grade tax officer, when her boyfriend was one of the pop group The Swinging Blue Jeans, Johnston worked for Brian Epstein.
 From the age of 21, she attended the Webber Douglas Academy of Dramatic Art in London.

 Career

-Johnston made her television debut, aged 38, with a minor recurring role on Coronation Street in the summer of 1982, playing the role of Mrs. Chadwick, the wife of a bookmaker.
+She began her career on stage in 1965 at the Theatre Royal, St Helen's, and she worked predominantly in theatre during the 1970s, including with Theatre in Education at the Belgrade Theatre in Coventry.
+Johnston made her television debut in 1982, with a minor recurring role on Coronation Street, portraying the role of Mrs. Chadwick, the wife of a bookmaker.

 From 1982 to 1990, she appeared as Sheila Grant in the soap opera Brookside.
 She appeared in the show's debut episode on 2 November 1982 – broadcast on the first day Channel 4 went on air – and her last episode was aired in September 1990, when the character was written out of the series following her divorce from Bobby Grant (Ricky Tomlinson) and remarriage to Billy Corkhill (John McArdle).

-Since then she has appeared in many drama series and films, including Inspector Morse, Hetty Wainthropp Investigates, Brassed Off and My Uncle Silas.
+Johnston went on to appeared in several drama series and films, including Inspector Morse, Hetty Wainthropp Investigates, Brassed Off and My Uncle Silas.
 In 1992, Johnston appeared in the three-part award-winning drama Goodbye Cruel World, in which she portrayed a woman coming to terms with a muscle-wasting illness.

 She was the subject of This Is Your Life in 1998.

-Johnston played Barbara Royle in the BBC comedy series The Royle Family, appearing from 1998 until 2012, with her former on-screen husband in Brookside, Ricky Tomlinson.
+Johnston played Barbara Royle in the BBC comedy series The Royle Family, appearing from 1998 until 2012, alongside her former on-screen husband in Brookside, Ricky Tomlinson.

 From 2000 to 2011, she starred in the television series Waking the Dead, in which she played the role of psychological profiler Grace Foley, alongside Trevor Eve.

+In 2002, Johnston presented the documentary The Virgin Mary, in which she examined a hypothetical life story of the historical Mary.

 In 2004, she appeared in one episode of the series, Who Do You Think You Are?, in which she traced her family tree.